 Odessans are lovers and traders, not fighters.
 Over 70 different nationalities reside in this major city-port.
 From the very childhood, they learn to co-exist peacefully and respect each other.
 This is a very colorful place and exceptional environment to enjoy life.
 This is where I was lucky enough to grow up.
 This is the city I love.

 Pushkinskaya (Pushkin Street) with its prized southern trees, cobblestones and beautiful classic buildings.

 Odessa’s principal street, pedestrian Deribasovskaya

-A child of ambition and genius of the Russian Empress Catherine the Great, Odessa is a truly unique cultural and architectural phenomenon.
-In addition to being a major resort, international port, plus educational & cultural center, it also was the Russian capital of humor during Soviet times.
+The child of the ambition and genius of the Russian Empress Catherine the Great, Odessa is a truly unique cultural and architectural phenomenon.
+In addition to being a major resort, international port, plus educational & cultural center, it also was the Russian capital of humor during Soviet and the Russian Empire days.
 Although now, along with the Crimea, it is part of the Ukraine as a separate state (sad story – don’t ask), it still retains its status as a major international hub of laughs, and the special Odessa brand of humor is popular not only locally, but also in such places as Israel, Germany and New York.

 How was the Odessa humor born, you ask?
 Well, I have a theory on that.
 It is very possible that the humor gene was embedded in the city’s DNA at birth.